3 Pupils per team play scratch knockout against their drawn school to play for the area Trophy.

 Boys play off Mens competition tees Girls play off Ladies tees

-sss adjustment to be made either way on the hardest SI holes
+adjustment to be made either way on the hardest SI holes with the course rating…contact us for specific golf courses

 5. Golf Rules